maxmpz/powerampapi/poweramp_skin_sdk/poweramp_skin_sample/readme.md

-[Poweramp v3 Skin Sample]
+# Poweramp v3 Skin Sample
 ============================================

 This is a sample skin source, which demonstrates two separate skins in one project.
-This can be directly used to build APK which can be installed on the device and recognized by Poweramp.
+This can be directly used to build APK which can be installed on the device and recognized by Poweramp v3.

 **NOTE: this sample skin is intended for demonstration purposes only.
 While you can build and publish this skin, the skin goal is Poweramp v3 skin features demonstration, which may look weird and unpolished when all such features combined in one skin**